firebrandmedia/gbradhopkins.com/_posts/2018-04-24-internet-privacy-links-updated.md

 *   [Why Privacy Matters Even if You Have ‘Nothing to Hide’][2]
 *   [Online Ads Can Now Follow You Home][3]
 *   [How ISPs can sell your Web history—and how to stop them][4]
-*   [DuckDuckGo Web Browser][5] An alternative to Google.
+*   [DuckDuckGo Search Engine][5] An alternative to Google.
 Great results and they take you privacy seriously.
 *   [Why you need a VPN][6] A VPN secures your computer’s internet connection to guarantee that all of the data you’re sending and receiving is encrypted and secured from prying eyes.
 *   [VPNs Ranked][7] 30+ different VPNs by their speed, reliability and logging policy
 *   [Are you ready?
 Here is all the data Facebook and Google have on you][8] This is eye-opening.
 I don't know if I'm more concerned with how they'd use the information or how someone else would.